jvdi/xray-ui/README.md

 ## SSL Certificate Application

-> This feature and tutorial is provided by [FranzKafkaYu](https://github.com/FranzKafkaYu) and Translate by [Mohammad Javidi](https://github.com/jvdi)
+> This feature and tutorial is provided by [FranzKafkaYu](https://github.com/FranzKafkaYu)

 The script has a built-in SSL certificate application function.
 To apply for a certificate using this script，the following conditions must be met: